Riffians: Religion

+During the 1920s, some Riffians reportedly believed that Thamza, Amziw, and Bu sibba ijitjen had once existed but had died long ago and could no longer be found.

 Society

-According to Irina Casado i Aijon, Riffians have traditionally organized themselves under "patrilineality and patrilocality principles".
-The oldest man in the household commands authority and responsibility for decisions, while women jointly care for the young and sick without any discrimination.
-Like other Berbers, temporary migration is an accepted tradition.
-The Riffians have been a significant source of Moroccan emigrants into some European countries such as the Netherlands, Belgium and Germany.
+According to Irina Casado i Aijon, Riffians have historically organized themselves under "patrilineality and patrilocality principles."
+The oldest man in the household commands authority and responsibility for decisions, while women jointly care for the young and sick without discrimination.
+Like other Berber groups, temporary migration is a traditional practice.
+The Riffians have been a significant source of Moroccan emigrants to European countries such as the Netherlands, Belgium, Spain, and Germany.

-Riffians speak Tarifit, which belongs to the Zenati group of Berber languages.
-The languages spoken depend on the region, with many Riffians who speak a Berber language also speaking Moroccan Arabic or Spanish.
-Nineteen groups or social units of Riffians are known: five in the west along the Mediterranean coast which speak Riffian and Moroccan Arabic, seven in the centre of which one speaks mainly Moroccan Arabic and rest Riffian, five in the east and two in the southeastern desert area also speak the Riffian language.

-They have inhabited an impoverished and an eroded, deforested, poorly irrigated region.
-Poverty rates and infant mortality rates among Riffians have been high, according to a study published in 1980 by Terri Joseph.
 The Riffians have lived a largely settled, agricultural lifestyle, using hand tools, oxen and cattle to plow the steeply terraced land in their valleys.
-Horticultural produce along with sheep and goat meat, cheese, and milk provide the traditional sustenance.
-Some practice sardine-seining along the Mediterranean coast.
+Horticultural produce, along with sheep and goat meat, cheese, and milk have provided their traditional sustenance.
+Some Riffians have practiced sardine seining along the Mediterranean coast.

+Tribes and tribal groups

+The Riffians are divided into the following tribes and tribal groups: